 Presentation format (PPT, video, hand-drawn poster, or physical model, etc.).

-Preliminary Review and Feedback
+Preliminary Review and Feedback - CLOSED

 Review Time: Within one week of receiving the project.